Top

 Georgia Implied Consent Law

-Under Georgia law, if you are lawfully arrested for driving under the influence while on Georgia roads, you have already consented to, and are therefore required to, submit to chemical testing.
+In the state of Georgia, a DUI is commonly defined as operating a motor vehicle while under the influence of alcohol, drugs, or other substances that impair your capability to drive safely on the road.
+The legal limit in Georgia for blood alcohol concentration (BAC) is 0.08%.
+Under Georgia law, if you are lawfully arrested for driving under the influence while on Georgia roads, you have already consented to and are therefore required to submit to chemical testing.
 These tests include:

 • Breath